Each year of middle school, students take the following courses.

 EIGHTH GRADE SCIENCE

 In eighth grade, students expand their knowledge of the environment by exploring topics in earth science.
-Scientific principles are tied back to the students’ everyday experiences and ongoing fieldwork.
-Students probe more deeply into their scientific surroundings, participating in a variety of group projects, such as a volcano project, the complex machine project, and building solar ovens and cars.
-Students also complete several individual research projects.
-By the end of eighth grade science, students have a strong understanding of the relationship between technology and science.
+They also are required to apply the scientific method and science process skills to problem solve.
+These scientific principles are tied back to the students’ everyday experiences and ongoing fieldwork.
+Students probe more deeply into their surroundings, participating in a variety of group projects, such as an atom film project, a volcano project, the complex machine project, and building solar ovens and cars.
+Students also complete several individual research projects, write formal lab reports, and create presentations for peer review.
+By the end of eighth grade science, students have a strong understanding of the relationships between math, engineering, technology, and science.
 They improve upon the laboratory and research skills learned in seventh grade, while functioning in a more formal laboratory setting.
 Students also have the opportunity to see how their local experiences connect to the larger global context.

 MIDDLE SCHOOL SERVICE LEARNING